Kenosha Creative Space to host Festival Orgullo Hispano this weekend in Pennoyer Park

-Kenosha Creative Space, in partnership with Lomeli Butcher Shop and Midwest DJ Productions, will present the second annual Festival Orgullo Hispanio — Hispanic Heritage Festival — on Saturday and Sunday at Pennoyer Park.
+Kenosha Creative Space, in partnership with Lomeli Butcher Shop and Midwest DJ Productions, will present the second annual Festival Orgullo Hispano — Hispanic Heritage Festival — on Saturday and Sunday at Pennoyer Park.

 “Last year’s event showed us there is a large audience ready and excited to celebrate Hispanic culture in Kenosha,” Loyola said.
 “We are excited to come back with an even bigger and better event that will offer something for everyone in our community.”